Competitors lend a farm hand

 Candy Corn, a 2-year-old Limousin that belongs to Sargent’s daughter, Harley, was in the adjoining stall and is scheduled to show Sunday.
-A proven winner who was grand champion at shows in Waco and Wichita Falls, the heifer was next in line to be pampered.
+A proven winner who was grand champion in Waco and Wichita Falls shows, the heifer was next in line to be pampered.
 But Harley was in classes, too.

 “Even when the kids can’t be here, there’s work that needs to be done,” Sargent said.

 Planet Agriculture shows origins of the ordinary

 James Parken, 2, could only stand and watch his 4-year-old brother, Everett, and his dad, Adam, 35, pedaling side-by-side on Planet Agriculture’s wind-energy demonstration bikes.

 But when James went into the nearby Harvest Experience simulator with his grandpa, John Parken, it was a different story.
 As the elder Parken worked the controls in the mock-up of a modern tractor, James turned the steering wheel like a pro, guiding them through the rows of corn projected on screens surrounding them.

 “It’s like our flight simulators,” said John Parken, 68.
 “I work for Bombardier at D/FW Airport, where we train pilots for the business aircraft we make.”

 Though the controls weren’t as complicated as an airplane’s, there were enough pedals, levers and buttons to give Parken pause.
 And he said it didn’t take a lot of imagination to feel as if he and his grandson were actually rolling through a corn field.